 - In →

-El Bosque was commissioned as an illuminated, aluminum sculpture for the side patio of the new Encino Branch Library in San Antonio, Texas.
+El Bosque (translates in English to “the forest“) was commissioned as an illuminated, aluminum sculpture for the side patio of the new Encino Branch Library in San Antonio, Texas.
 The goal of the building project was to bring library services to the area north of Loop 1604 and east of Highway 281.
-The artwork wanted to celebrate the spirit and art of storytelling, and create an iconic image for the new library.
+The goal of the artwork was to celebrate the spirit and art of storytelling and create an iconic image for the new library.

-The sculpture is constructed of 1/2″ aluminum and finished to shine in sunlight.
-At night, in ground lighting illuminates the sculpture giving it a constant presence on the site and reminding patrons of the experience of imagination.
+The sculpture is constructed of 1/2″ aluminum and was made to glisten in the sunlight.
+At night, in-ground lighting illuminates the sculpture giving it a constant presence on the site as well as referencing the imaginative nature of storytelling.

 30' x 22'' x 8'